 Please click the button below to send your search enquiry to us and we will be in touch with you shortly.

-On 1 April 2020, NorthTec become part of the New Zealand Institute of Skills and Technology (NZIST).
+On 1 April 2020, NorthTec became part of Te Pūkenga.
 This new organisation was formed as part of the Government’s Reform of Vocational Education (RoVE) and brings together all 16 Institutes of Technology and Polytechnics (ITPs) across the country.

-The NZIST - formed through legislation introduced by Education Minister Chris Hipkins - is now the parent company for the ITPs, which have become wholly-owned subsidiaries of this organisation.
-This brings all ITPs together into a collaborative model.
+Te Pūkenga - formed through legislation introduced by Education Minister Chris Hipkins - is now the parent company for the ITPs, which have become wholly-owned subsidiaries of this organisation.
+This brings all ITPs together into a network model.

-The previous NorthTec governing Council has been replaced by a new Board, with members appointed by the NZIST.
-The new Board had its first meeting on 3 April – a historic occasion and held by Zoom due to the pandemic lockdown.
+The previous NorthTec governing Council has been replaced by a Board, with members appointed by Te Pūkenga.
+The new Board held its first meeting on 3 April – an historic occasion held by Zoom due to the pandemic lockdown.

-To further drive the shift from competition to operating as one regionally accessible network of provision, the Establishment Board has announced that one NZIST Council member would be a director on each subsidiary ITP board, and that boards may also receive a ‘cross-board appointee’.
+To further drive the shift from competition to collaboration and operating as one regionally accessible network of provision, boards may also receive cross-board appointees.
+Each subsidiary ITP board, also receives Te Pūkenga Council appointee/s.

-Together with the NZIST, NorthTec must give effect to the NZIST Charter set out in the Education Act.
-View the Charter here.
+Together with the Te Pūkenga, NorthTec must give effect to the Te Pūkenga Charter set out in the Education Act, and the Te Pūkenga Letter of Expectation from the Minister of Education.

 Ripeka (Ngāpuhi, Ngāti Porou, Te Aupōuri, Ngāti Kahu) has been a director, Chair, Chief Executive and strategic adviser.
 Based in Wellington, she is a consultant specialising in Treaty partnerships and Māori economic development.